-Section [32] - Minimum Wage - The current minimum wage as per Cabinet directive (19) 44 dated 11th December 2019, is \$3.00.
+Section [32] - Minimum Wage - The current minimum wage as of July 2024, is \$4.00.
 The Head of State, acting on the advice of Cabinet, may by Order prescribe the minimum wage to be paid in an industry, occupation or class of employees.

-For more information contact the Assistant CEO - Industrial Relations, Occupational Safety & Health, Work Permits division of the Ministry of Commerce, Industry & Labour - PO Box 862, Telephone: (685) 20441, E-mail: mpal@mcil.gov.ws, Website: www.mcil.gov.ws
+For more information contact the Assistant CEO - Industrial Relations, Occupational Safety & Health, Work Permits division of the Ministry of Commerce, Industry & Labour - PO Box 862, Telephone: (685) 20441, E-mail: info@mcil.gov.ws.
+Website: www.mcil.gov.ws